Here are some tried and true common sense tips when shopping for chickens anywhere

 4) Check the anal area for signs of loose stools

-5) Make sure chicken is eating and drinking
+5) Make sure the chicken is eating and drinking

 6) Chicken should "resist" some in being picked up and handled